-14.7.2 MODBUS RTU Protocol Support
+14.8.2 MODBUS RTU Protocol Support

-The F-series PLC also supports the MODBUS RTU protocol.
-The difference between the ASCII and RTU protocols is that the latter transmits binary data directly instead of converting one byte of binary data into two ASCII characters, and it also uses a different error check sum computation method from that of the ASCII protocol.
-Unlike Modbus ASCII protocol there is no specific character reserved for terminating a command or a response message.
-A message frame is hence determined by the silent interval of 3.5 character times between characters received at the COMM port.

-The function codes and memory mappings are identical to the MODBUS ASCII protocol.
+The EZWire1616 also support the MODBUS RTU protocol.
+The difference between the ASCII and RTU protocols is that the latter transmits binary data directly instead of converting one byte of binary data into two ASCII characters.
+A message frame is determined by the silent interval of 3.5 character times between characters received at the COMM port.
+Other than that, the function codes and memory mappings are identical to the MODBUS ASCII protocol.
 Table 14.1 therefore applies to the MODBUS RTU protocol as well.